 Harry Kramer (1925 – 1997)

-He also quotes them in the furniture sculptures of the later decade: everyday objects are combined with simple pieces of furniture, painted in bright colours and illuminated with isolated light bulbs.
-These objects as well as the “sliding sculptures”, organic forms with precisely fitted elements that can be shifted against each other, meet with divided opinions in the art world.
-Kramer “turns this bulky work of art into an object that is as pleasing to the eye as it is to the hand” and is dismissed by many as an attempt to finally be successful on the art market.
-In 1970, an incision is made in his work: he takes over the professorship for sculpture at the Gesamthochschule Kassel: “Not to show art, but to live it authentically” is his maxim.
-In the flat hierarchy of his class he subordinates his own production almost entirely to the collective, in this phase only a few works are created.
-Instead, he himself becomes a work of art: in the series “Artificial People” from 1972/73, two vending machines are exhibited, which are moulded according to his face and body.
-When you insert a coin, one moves the checked limbs, the other opens a small gullwing in his chest and plays a recording of Kramer’s voice.
-Almost 10 years after his arrival in Kassel, he again began his own project, the plates on the Apocalypse: on 24 plates are the texts of the Revelation of John, translated into a code of four differently coloured dots in acrylic.
-At the beginning of Harry Kramer’s 1995 retrospective in Lingen, these panels were integrated into a spectacular performance in which the artist was also present.
-On the gallery that runs through Hall IV lengthwise, they were displayed on easels and illuminated by 20 spotlights, the only light sources in the room.
-The spotlights of a truck lit the way for the visitors who entered the avant-garde jazz rock hall of the band “Ugly Culture” from Cologne.
+He also quotes them in the furniture sculptures of the later decade: everyday objects are combined with simple pieces of furniture, painted in garish colors and illuminated with isolated light bulbs.
+These objects, as well as the “sliding sculptures”, organic forms with precisely fitting partial elements that can be moved against each other, met with conflicting opinions in the art world.
+Kramer transforms “the bulky work of art into an object that is as flattering to the hand as it is pleasing to the eye” and is dismissed by many as an attempt to finally be successful on the art market.
+In 1970, there was a turning point in his work: he took over the professorship for sculpture at the Gesamthochschule Kassel: “Not to show art, but to live it authentically” is his maxim.
+In the flat hierarchy of his class, he subordinates his own production almost entirely to the collective; only a few works are created during this phase.
+Instead, he himself becomes a work of art: in the series “Artificial People” from 1972/73, two automatons are exhibited that are modelled on his face and body.
+When a coin is inserted, one of them moves its checkered limbs, the other opens a small gullwing door in its chest and plays a recording of Kramer’s voice.
+Almost 10 years after his arrival in Kassel, he began his own project again, the scriptural panels on the Apocalypse: 24 panels contain the texts of the Revelation of John, translated into a code of four different coloured dots in acrylic.
+At the start of the 1995 Harry Kramer retrospective in Lingen, these panels were integrated into a spectacular performance in which the artist was also present.
+On the gallery running the length of Hall IV, they were displayed on easels and illuminated by 20 spotlights, the only light sources in the room.
+The headlights of a truck illuminated the way for visitors entering the hall to the avant-garde jazz rock of the band “Ugly Culture” from Cologne.

-His last project was the necropolis in Kassel, an artist cemetery for renowned artists, which he financed to a large extent from his own capital and the sale of the Mechanical Theatre.
-Harry Kramer himself was anonymously buried on the grounds of the Hawk Forest.
+His last project was the Necropolis in Kassel, an artists’ cemetery for renowned artists, which he financed to a large extent from his own capital and the sale of the Mechanical Theatre.
+Harry Kramer himself was buried anonymously on the grounds of the Habichtswald.

-Harry Kramer was born on 25 January 1925 in Lingen, in a poor environment in which his parents prophesy a life as a street sweeper because he is not master of German law.
-When he was seven years old, his mother died of tuberculosis.
-Then the slender boy Harry withdraws into his innermost being and, looking back on this time, later calls himself an impostor.
-After training as a hairdresser and military service, he worked for four years as a dancer and actor before starting work at the “Mechanical Theatre” in 1952.
-In 1956 he moved to Paris, followed by stays in the USA, exhibitions and a guest lectureship at the Hochschule für Bildende Künste Hamburg.
-From 1970 to 1992 he taught sculpture at the Gesamthochschule Kassel, where he opened the Kassel Necropolis in his last year.
-On February 20, 1997, Harry Kramer passed away in Kassel.
+Harry Kramer was born on January 25th, 1925 in Lingen, in a poor environment where his parents prophesied him a life as a street sweeper because he could not master German orthography.
+When he was 7 years old, his mother died of tuberculosis.
+After that, the frail boy Harry withdraws into his innermost being, and, looking back on this time, later calls himself an impostor.
+After training as a hairdresser and completing his military service, he worked for four years as a dancer and actor before starting work at the “Mechanical Theatre” in 1952.
+In 1956 he moved to Paris, followed by stays in the USA, exhibitions and a guest lectureship at the Hamburg Academy of Fine Arts.
+From 1970 to 1992 he taught sculpture at the Gesamthochschule Kassel, in his last year there the Kassel Necropolis opened.
+Harry Kramer died in Kassel on 20 February 1997.